corestario/tendermint/docs/spec/blockchain/state.md

 }
 ```

-#### BlockSize
+#### Block

-The total size of a block is limited in bytes by the `ConsensusParams.BlockSize.MaxBytes`.
+The total size of a block is limited in bytes by the `ConsensusParams.Block.MaxBytes`.
 Proposed blocks must be less than this size, and will be considered invalid
 otherwise.

 Blocks should additionally be limited by the amount of "gas" consumed by the
 transactions in the block, though this is not yet implemented.

+The minimal time between consecutive blocks is controlled by the
+`ConsensusParams.Block.TimeIota`.

 #### Evidence